fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 ### Explanation

 If the preparations are done, the invitation process should work automatized.
 However, if problems arise, you can fix the most of them on yourself.
-Have a look at the protocol of invitations, if a PosOperator claims, that there was no E-mail invitation for him.
+Have a look at the protocol of invitations, if a PosOperator claims, that there was no E-Mail invitation for him.
 There are several ways to help.

 ### Troubleshooting